 So what should I do now?

 If you’re not taking part in the social media phenomenon yet, then now’s the time.
 Start monitoring, create a strategy and roll out onto relevant platforms.
-If you find social media a bit mystifying, take a look at our free guide on the subject.

 If you’re already running social platforms as part of your overall strategy, it’s time for a content strategy.
 Key things to consider are: